 I was stunned.
 But also intrigued.
 The idea of Kehlani’s race had been bothering me for some time as well.
 With her fair skin and wavy hair, her race IS rather ambiguous.
-And after hearing her song “N*ggas” I became a bit obsessed with verifying that she is, in fact, a black woman, as the vast majority of her fans claim her to be.
-After thoroughly searching Google and watching a couple of her interviews, I verified that Kehlani is black (at least a little bit).
+And after hearing her song “Niggas” I became a bit obsessed with verifying that she is, in fact, a Black woman, as the vast majority of her fans claim her to be.
+After thoroughly researching, and watching a couple of her interviews, I verified that Kehlani is Black (at least a little bit).
 Furthermore, she is quick to tell you so, which, ultimately, is what matters most.

-Fast forward to the 1900s.
-The Civil War has ended; Reconstruction has utterly failed; and white people are grasping at the last remnants of power available to them.
-The Jim Crow south is a born: a white supremacist state driven by lawful segregation, restrictive legislation, and the genuine fear that black advancement could only occur at white expense (a belief still perpetuated today, albeit less blatantly).
-One white statute adopted in many southern states during this time was the “one-drop rule,” which stated that a person only needed to have one ancestor of African descent to be considered fully black–making them ineligible to vote, hold office, or live in equality with whites.
+Fast forward to 1877.
+The Civil War has ended; Reconstruction has utterly failed, and white people are grasping at the last remnants of power available to them.
+The Jim Crow south is a born, a white supremacist state driven by lawful segregation, restrictive legislation, and the genuine fear that Black advancement could only occur at white expense (a belief still perpetuated today, albeit less blatantly).
+One white statute adopted in many southern states during this time was the “one-drop rule,” a revision of Partus sequitur ventrem, which stated that a person only needed to have one ancestor of African descent to be considered fully Black–making them ineligible to vote, hold office, or live in equality with whites.
+The Jim Crow south remained codified and upheld by law until 1954, when the civil rights era began.
 The one-drop rule represents a phenomenon known as hypodescent.

-Ok so we’ve had a history lesson, but what does all of this have to do with Kehlani?
+Ok, so we’ve learned a little about how “Black” as a racial identity came to be, but what does this history have to do with Kehlani?

-This acceptance and validation is extremely beneficial today in particular, when being a black person is culturally advantageous, if not socioeconomically.
-In a society that thrives on the appropriation and degradation of black life by non-black people, membership in the black community is akin to a cultural golden ticket, ensuring inclusion in a group that is often the paradigm of language, art, music, and style–effectively, culture.
+The access to culture and a shared sense of identity afforded by acceptance into the Black community is extremely valuable today in particular, when appropriations of Black culture and the adoption of Black phenotypic traits by non-Black people, or “Blackfishing,” are culturally and capitally advantageous–while being an actual Black person remains socioeconomically dangerous.
+In a society that thrives on the appropriation and degradation of Black life by non-black people, membership in the Black community is akin to a cultural golden ticket, ensuring inclusion in a group that is often the paradigm of American language, art, music, and style.

 Several prominent artists and public figures are examples of this one-drop acceptance: musicians Drake and J Cole; actors and actresses such as Zendaya and Tracee Ellis Ross; and even president Obama.
-All of these people are of mixed-race.
-But they “rep” for us, identifying themselves as black when it is not socioeconomically advantageous for them to do, and are thus loved, respected, and accepted by the black community.
-If the one drop rule was enough to ensure our enslavement and mistreatment, it is certainly enough to grant us inclusion in the culture borne of that enslavement and mistreatment.
+All of these people are of mixed race.
+But they “rep” for us, identifying themselves as Black when it is not socioeconomically advantageous for them to do so, they ride for us, and are thus loved, respected, and accepted by us, the Black community.
+If the one-drop rule was enough to ensure our enslavement and mistreatment, it is certainly enough to grant inclusion in and reverence of the culture borne of that enslavement and mistreatment.

-Because America’s racialized society thrives on the degradation of black life, socioeconomic advancement by the black community is typically accompanied by a certain degree of backlash and, if we’re being honest, panic (see: whitelash).
+However, because America’s racialized society thrives on the degradation of Black life, socioeconomic advancement by the Black community is typically accompanied by a certain degree of backlash and, if we’re being honest, panic (see: whitelash).
 In a racially hierarchical society, the solution to preserving the appearance of white dominance in the face of black advancement is hyperdescent.

-Hypodescent and hyperdescent subtly guide our perceptions of race in America.
-When black people of mixed-race are poor or disenfranchised, as is the expectation, they are seen as black–hypodescent.
-However, when a black mixed-race person does something socioeconomically advantageous, they are often classified as or recognized as being, mixed–hyperdescent.
-This mixed classification robs gratification for the achievement from the black community, while citing the addition of whiteness as justification for the achievement in the first place.
+Hypodescent and hyperdescent work in tandem to subtly guide our perceptions of race in America.
+When Black people of mixed race are poor or disenfranchised, as is the expectation, they are seen as Black–hypodescent.
+However, when a Black mixed-race person does something socioeconomically advantageous, they are often classified as or recognized as being, mixed–hyperdescent.
+This mixed classification robs gratification for the achievement from the Black community while citing the addition of whiteness as justification for the achievement in the first place.

 This is why Kehlani’s situation is so unique.
-As a black person of mixed-race, black people (myself included) claim Kehlani as a member of the black community, considering her to be a black woman first.
+As a Black person of mixed-race, Black people (myself included) claim Kehlani as a member of the Black community, considering her to be a Black woman first.
 But given her talent and acclaim, others (white people particularly) might choose to label her mixed, essentially crediting her white genes for her skills and success.
 Given her racial ambiguity, how Kehlani chooses to identify her race is entirely up to her.
 She is fair enough that she could identify as white if she wanted, unlike mixed people with darker complexions, whose racial identities are (like most people’s) determined by society at large.
-But because she has that “one-drop” she is entitled to identify as black, even if to be black in America is to be a member of an oppressed people, and would not afford her ease of life or socioeconomic mobility.
+But because she has that “one-drop” she is entitled to identify as Black, even if to be Black in America is to be a member of an oppressed people, and would not afford her ease of life or socioeconomic mobility without her acclaim.